 To ease the reporting and comparing of emissions from chartering activities, the Siglar Carbon Monitoring & Reporting service keeps daily track of emissions from all shipping activities, regardless of ship type, size or freight contract (spot, time charter, own ships, etc.).
 Our data is fact-based and transparent, and our reports can be incorporated into any internal or external sustainability reporting.

-Producers, customers, investors and regulators all demand increased climate efforts, and to constantly update company climate targets is crucial.
+Producers, customers, investors and regulators all demand increased climate efforts, and constantly updating company climate targets is crucial.
 The emissions data that we provide can be aggregated on a daily, weekly, monthly or yearly basis, making sure that emissions targets and strategies can be followed up continuously and changed whenever needed.

 For many charterers reporting emissions is the first step towards reducing emissions.
 We therefore evaluate and benchmark the emissions performance of different ships to make sure you have the necessary emissions insight before you negotiate a new contract of affreightment or time charter contract.
 We also provide emissions estimates for specific ships and routes prior to spot chartering to make sure you can choose the more carbon efficient ship and ballast route.
 This is part of what we call the Carbon Efficient Chartering philosophy.